level-up-hour/episodes/README.md

 We are also offering some programs and support for RHEL Admins who want to get certified with `kubernetes` and `OpenShift`.
 Check out the [details](https://red.ht/leveluphour).

+You can also collect Internet Points in various ways with point total updates during the shows.
+Check out the [Activities doc](activities.md) for more details.

 # Past Episodes

 You can watch the past episodes, read the Show Notes, view any code used/produced, and check out the Video Highlights for each of the past shows.